shek-a/grocery-helper/README.md

 # Grocery Helper

-The Grocery Helper Application is a Spring Boot application which exposes Restful APIs to be consumed by the The Grocery Helper Web App https://github.com/shek-a/grocery-helper-web
+The Grocery Helper Application is a Spring Boot application which exposes Restful APIs to be consumed by the Grocery Helper Web App https://github.com/shek-a/grocery-helper-web

 The Grocery data is stored in a H2 in-memory database.